sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 Where possible, workflow authors should do their best to follow nf-core conventions for filenames and code locations.

-### Software license
+### Software licence

-All sanger-tol pipelines must be released with an MIT license.
+All sanger-tol pipelines must be released with an MIT licence.
 The copyrights belong to Genome Research Ltd. as per Wellcome Sanger Institute policy.

-Please try not bundle any third party scripts within the workflow, in case they have a different or incompatible license (for example, in the `bin` directory).
-If you need such a script, even a simple one, please release it on bioconda instead and reference it like any other software.
+Please try not bundle any third party scripts within the workflow, in case they have a different or incompatible licence (for example, in the `bin` directory).
+If you need such a script, even a simple one, try to release it on bioconda or as a container instead and reference it like any other software.
+If you still decide to bundle the third-party script (software) with the workflow, make sure the licence file is updated accordingly.

 ### Bundled documentation